-Callum is one of Britain’s hottest upcoming driving talents, with an impressive track record in international racing.
-Now 19 years old, Callum was selected in 2017 by Ferrari to join its driver development programme, the Ferrari Driver Academy.
-This year Callum is racing for ART Grand Prix in the 2018 GP3 Series.
+Callum is one of Britain’s upcoming young driving talents, with an impressive track record in international racing.
+Now 20 years old, Callum was selected in late 2017 by Ferrari to join its driver development programme, the Ferrari Driver Academy.
+After a title-challenging GP3 campaign last year, Callum is racing with the Sauber Junior Team by Charouz in the FIA F2 Championship in 2019.

 Callum’s success to date originates from a strong background in international karting, commitment to a healthy, active and balanced lifestyle, hard work, mixed with some pure talent.
 Callum's goal is to pursue a career in the top echelons of motorsport by developing his skills on and off the track.